Tiny is Huge!

 Example Off-grid Sizing

-Let’s go back to that house in Columbus, OH.
+Let’s go back to our example house.
 We’ve now decided to take it off-grid.
-If I use the 1800W Tiny House Kit, I can potentially generate 81kWh a month with it.
-That’s 2,700Wh a day.
+If I use the 1980W Tiny House Kit, I can potentially generate 104kWh a month with it if it’s going to be in, say, Columbus, Ohio (this number comes from the map on the page for the 1980W kit).
+That’s 3,466Wh a day.
 So what will that power?
 Quite a bit, as long as I’m only using what I need and not wasting any power.
 As you can see, I don’t have an air conditioner or electric heater in the list, that would use too much power for this system.
 But I can live quite comfortably in my tiny house, with all of the essentials.

 If you need a bigger off-grid system than these, don’t fret, there’s larger off-grid home solar power systems available.
 All of the solar panels likely won’t fit on your tiny roof, but if you have some sunny space in your yard, a ground mounted or pole mounted solar system may be the perfect solution.